Frank Crawford Armstrong

 Francis Crawford Armstrong (November 22, 1835 – September 8, 1909) was a United States Army cavalry officer and later a brigadier general in the Confederate States Army during the American Civil War.
 He is also known for being the only Confederate general to fight on both sides during the Civil War.

-Early life and career
+Early life

-Armstrong was born on the Choctaw Agency in the Indian Territory, where his army officer father had been stationed.
-Armstrong's father, Francis Wells Armstrong, died three months before his son's birth.
-In 1854, Armstrong's mother married Mexican–American War General Persifor Smith.
-In 1854, Armstrong accompanied his stepfather on an expedition of the United States Army troops into the New Mexico Territory.
-His gallantry in a battle against Indians near Eagle Spring gained him a commission as a lieutenant of the 2nd Dragoon Regiment in 1855, following his graduation from the College of the Holy Cross in Worcester, Massachusetts.
+Armstrong was born on November 22, 1835, in the Choctaw Agency in the Indian Territory, where his father, an army officer, had been stationed.
+His father, Francis Wells Armstrong, died three months before his son's birth.
+In 1854, Armstrong's mother married Mexican–American War general Persifor Smith.
+In 1854, Armstrong accompanied his stepfather on a U.S. army expedition into the New Mexico Territory.
+After he graduated from the College of the Holy Cross in Worcester, Massachusetts, Armstrong was commissioned as a lieutenant of the 2nd Dragoon Regiment in 1855 in recognition of his gallantry in a battle against Indians near Eagle Spring.
 Armstrong then campaigned with Albert Sidney Johnston against the Mormons during the Utah War.